apache/mxnet/docs/system/program_model.md

 What the imperative program did was actually the same as the symbolic way.
 It implicitly saves a backward computation graph in the grad closure.
-When we invoked the ```d.grad```, we start from ```d(D)```, backtrace the graph to compute the gradient and collect the results back.
+When we invoked the ```d.grad```, we start from ```d(D)```, backtrack the graph to compute the gradient and collect the results back.

 So we can find that in fact the gradient calculation in both symbolic and imperative programming follows the same pattern.
 What is the difference between the two then?
 Again recall the "have to prepared for all possible futures"